 Results.
-There are some differences and these are they. don't forget to fill this in when everything else is done!
+There are some differences and these are they.
+Abstract needs help - don't forget to come back to this!!

 Key words. some keywords

 1. Introduction

 Charged-coupled devices (CCDs) as astronomical X-ray detectors have become nearly ubiquitous since their their first use in sounding rocket flights in the late 1980s.
 CCDs provide excellent quantum efficiency with moderate spectral resolution over a broad energy range (~0.1-10 keV) and are well-suited as imaging spectrometers as well as readout detectors for dispersive gratings.
 Currently, CCDs are focal plane detectors in five operating X-ray observatories from NASA, ESA and JAXA, and are planned to be part of many upcoming missions.